 A: Almost nothing.
 All you’ll need is a hose and some soap.
-You’ll maybe spend $15-$20 all in.
+You’ll maybe spend $15-$20 altogether.

 Q: Is It Safe To Spray Your Engine With Water?

-A: Listen, your engine bay is always getting wet from the pouring rain, water puddles, or because you need to get across an overflowing river (Don’t try that, Ms. Oregon Trail).
-It’s a-ok to wash your engine, just be careful where and how close you use the pressure washer.
+A: Your engine bay is always getting wet from the pouring rain, water puddles, or because you need to get across an overflowing river.
+(Don’t try that, Ms. Oregon Trail.)
+It’s fine to wash your engine—just be careful where and how close you use the pressure washer.
 Always dial the pressure down to prevent damaging plugs or tearing things off.

 Q: Can I Pressure Wash My Engine Bay?

-A: You absolutely can!
-All you need to pay attention to, however, is your pressure washer’s pressure.
-Too high of pressure could damage your engine’s hoses, wires, and other parts that aren’t metal.
-If you see something dangling or loosen while you’re using it, stop.
+A: You absolutely can.
+However, you do need to pay attention to the pressure.
+If it’s too high, you could damage your engine’s hoses, wires, and other parts that aren’t metal.
+If you see something dangling or loose while you’re using it, stop.

 Let’s Talk: Comment Below and Reach Out to the Guides & Gear Editors

 We’re here to be expert guides in everything how-to related.
 Use us, compliment us, yell at us.
 Comment below and let’s talk.